 The entire length of the Upper Antelope is at the ground level.
 It means there is easy access for people.
 It is wide at the bottom and gets quite narrow at the top, the canyon looks similar to the letter A.

 This means tourists can easily walk through the canyon.
-It is welcoming to one and all but the top of the canyon is slightly narrow and dimmer than its counterpart.
+It is welcoming to one and all, but the canyon’s top is slightly narrow and dimmer than its counterpart.

-The guide will walk you through the corridors and will explain the origins of the canyon.
+The guide will walk you through the corridors and explain the canyon’s origins.
 Guides also help take stunning photos, but large photography equipment is not permitted.

 Lower Antelope Canyon